toughpixels/toughpixels.github.io/content/tips/simple-endless-wave-svg/index.md

 ---
-title: Simple Endless Wave Svg
+title: Simple Endless Wave SVG
-description: You can simulate never-ending waves using a simple SVG, very basic math, and some CSS.
+description: Simulate never-ending waves on your website using a simple SVG, very basic math, and some CSS.
 tags:
   - svg
   - css
+  - inkscape
 date: 2021-08-24T14:13:43-05:00
 draft: true
 ---